CS639-Data-Management-for-Data-Science/f24/p1/README.md

 We'll use Google's Cloud (GCP) for our virtual machines.
-They've generously given each 639 student $100 in credits, which should last the whole semester if you stick to the [budget plan](../projects.md#compute-setup).
+They've generously given each 639 student $100 in credits, which should last the whole semester if you remember to __suspend__ (don't delete it!) your VM when not using it.

-You can obtain the credits here: https://canvas.wisc.edu/courses/397852/pages/google-credits.
+You can obtain the credits here: https://canvas.wisc.edu/courses/425476/pages/google-credits.

 Setup a virtual machine that you'll use for the first few projects (we'll eventually delete it and create a more powerful one for some of